 We might also infer, or speculate, based on the fragments, as follows:

 - The Republic appears to imply that the distinction between citizens and resident foreigners should be abolished.
-(Zeno who was Phoenician by birth died a resident foreigner in Athens, not a citizen.)
+(Zeno who was Phoenician by birth died a resident foreigner in Athens, and never became a naturalized Athenian citizen.)

 - As all humans in the ideal Stoic republic are viewed as fellow-citizens with equal rights, like a common family or herd, it seems to imply that the institution of slavery must have been abolished.

-- Likewise, no distinction is made between men and women.
+- Likewise, no moral distinction is made between the status in society of men and women.
 Saying that all people have equal rights therefore appears to imply that women would have equal rights to men.
 His student and successor, Cleanthes wrote a book entitled On the thesis that virtue is the same in men and women.
 From two surviving lectures by the Roman Stoic teacher Musonius Rufus, we can see that Stoics taught men and women should both be taught philosophy as both sexes are capable of attaining wisdom and virtue.

 - The absence of law courts suggests that legal trials are considered unnecessary because all citizens are assumed to be wise and virtuous; courts are only required for the vicious.
 (It’s a Utopia.)

-- Gymnasia were also used by sophists and philosophers for the education of young men.
+- Gymnasia were also used by Sophists and philosophers for the education of young men.
+Women were prohibited from entering their grounds.
 We’re told that Zeno was critical of the Greek education system.
 So the abolition of gymnasia may be part of his critique of traditional education in general.
 The Academy of Plato, which Zeno had attended, and Lyceum of Aristotle were located in the grounds of gymnasia.
 So this may also imply the abolition of such schools.
 Would the alternative somehow resemble the Stoa Poikile, which consisted of a more open venue for philosophical debate close to where Socrates had lectured in the agora?

 According to Athenaeus of Naucratis: